 This handy guide will teach you all the simple and practical methods that seem insignificant on the day-to-day but can make a huge difference for the future of our planet.
-How to Live Plastic Free takes you through your habits from your morning routine, to lunch, and onto evening and explains how can we change the little but everyday important parts of our life, such as shopping habits or your beauty routine.
+How to Live Plastic Free takes you through your habits from your morning routine, to lunch, and onto evening, explaining how we can change the little but everyday important parts of our life, such as shopping habits and beauty routine.
 What does it promise in the end?
 It helps highlight where you might unwittingly be using plastic throughout your day.

 F**k Plastic: 101 Ways To Free Yourself From Plastic And Save The World – by Surfers Against Sewage